-This module introduces students to chair-side assisting duties and techniques practiced in general dentistry with emphasis on four-handed dentistry.
+This module introduces students to chair-side assisting duties and techniques practiced in general dentistry with emphasis on sit-down, four-handed dentistry.
 Students learn how to handle and transfer dental instruments and place materials on models.
 Properties and manipulation of common dental materials, including amalgam, composites, glass ionomers and sealants, are presented.
-Students practice procedures such as placement, wedging and removal of Tofflemire retainers, placement of cement bases and liners, and placement of temporary sedative dressing on Typodont manikins.
+Students practice required RDA procedures such as placement, wedging and removal of matrices, placement of cement bases and liners, and placement of temporary sedative dressing on Typodont manikins.
 Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
 Students also study related dental terminology.
-Students learn patient scheduling as part of front office procedures.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Prerequisites: None.
+Lecture Hours: 40 Lab Hours: 40 Other Hours: 00